Jordy-VL/diffAURC/README.md

 - `data/` contains some data used for the unit tests (CIFAR-100 validation/test logits)
 - `paper/` contains the LateX documenting the mathematical derivation of the differentiable AURC loss function
 - `src/` contains the source code
-    - [AURC_implementations](src/AURC_implementations.py) holds all different implementation of the AURC metric from the literature and our own derivations/approximations
+    - [AURC_implementations](src/AURC_implementations.py) holds all different implementations of the AURC metric from the literature and our own derivations/approximations
     - [AURC loss](src/AURC_loss.py) contains the implementation of the differentiable AURC loss function with the additional alphas approximation
-    - [Tests](src/test_differentiability_AURC.py) contains synthetic and real data tests to check the difference in AURC metric implementations, the differentiability of the AURC loss function, and the effect of batch size on statistical approximation quality
+    - [Tests](src/test_differentiability_AURC.py) contains synthetic and real data tests to check the difference in AURC metric implementations, the differentiability of the AURC loss function, and the effect of batch size on the statistical approximation quality
     - [Metrics](src/metrics.py) contains some additional metrics to evaluate the quality of a probabilistic classifier (BS, NLL, ECE, MCE, AURC, ...)